qbic-pipelines/rnadeseq/README.md

 4. [Output and how to interpret the results](docs/output.md)
 5. [Troubleshooting](https://nf-co.re/usage/troubleshooting)

 ## Credits

 qbicsoftware/rnadeseq was originally written by Gisela Gabernet (@ggabernet) and Silvia Morini (@silviamorins), at QBiC.

+The pipeline structure is based on the template by the `nf-core` project.
+For more information, please check out the [nf-core website](https://nf-co.re/).